 Qualifications: MA (Applied) Clin & Comm Psych (Dist.), MNZCCP

-Marion currently works with teenagers, young adults and the general adult population.
+Marion works with older teenagers (over 16), young adults and the general adult population.
 She is experienced in both short and longer term therapy for issues including distress, depression, anxiety, relating to others, trauma, and food and body problems.
-She also assists people who wish to develop different aspects of identity (sexual, gender, cultural), and their personal agency.
+She also assists people who wish to explore different aspects of identity (sexual, gender, cultural), and personal agency.
 She aims to figure out with her clients meaningful and practical approaches to change taking into account their strengths, vulnerabilities, and current life situation.
+She also offers supervision to peers.

 Marion registered as a Clinical Psychologist in 1997 and is a member of the New Zealand College of Clinical Psychologists.
-She has experience in trauma, development and attachment related work in the field of child protection, and more recently with a wide range of mental health and developmental issues in a tertiary education setting.
-She also has experience in supervision and training.
+She joined WPA in 2016.

 Qualifications: MA(Hons), PG Dip Clin Psych, MNZCCP